HChenX/HookTool/README-en.md

     }
 }

-// Module
+// In the module
 public static class MainActivity {
     @Override
     protected void onCreate(@Nullable Bundle savedInstanceState) {
-        // ！！！If you are using the xprefs mode, call PrefsTool.prefs(context) on the main interface of the module; Initialize it, otherwise it may not be available ! !
+        // IMPORTANT: If using xprefs mode, initialize with PrefsTool.prefs(context) on the main module screen, or it may not function!
-        PrefsTool.prefs(this); // or
+        PrefsTool.prefs(this); // Or
-        PrefsTool.prefs(this,/* Your own prefs name */);
+        PrefsTool.prefs(this, /* your prefs name */);

         // Usage
         prefs(this).editor().putString("test", "1").commit();